 Written by: Genevieve Valentine, Art by: Ming Doyle and Annie Wu, Colours by: Lee Loughridge, Letters by: Aditya Bidikar.

-Two Graves issue one will be released on 9th November by Image Comics from your Local Comic Shop as well as comixology
+Two Graves issue 3 was released on 11th January from Image Comics, available at your Local Comic Shop as well as comixology

 Andrew Carr was blessed to grow up watching the animated series of Batman, X-Men, and his favorite, Spider-Man.This started his dive into the comics world, which resulted in meeting his amazing cosplaying wife Imogen.
 They live in England with their Sinister Six dogs.